-This quick & easy zaru soba recipe features cold soba noodles dipped in an ultra-flavorful flavorful Tsuyu sauce made with only 4 simple ingredients from your pantry!
+This quick & easy zaru soba recipe features cold soba noodles dipped in an ultra-flavorful Tsuyu sauce made with only 4 simple ingredients from your pantry!
 This light and refreshing meal takes just a few minutes to prepare, and truly the ultimate way to cool down on a hot summer day.

 What is Zaru Soba?